primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 * `BeingWritten`: The Chunk is being written by the Producer and is not complete yet (i.e. there is still room to write other trace packets).
-    The Service never alter the state of chunks in the `BeingWritten` state (but will still read them when flusing even if incomplete).
+    The Service never alter the state of chunks in the `BeingWritten` state (but will still read them when flushing even if incomplete).

 * `Complete`: The Producer is done writing the chunk and won't touch it again.
 The Service can move it to its non-shared ring buffer and mark the